markqvist/Reticulum/docs/source/understanding.rst

 destination to securely communicate with that destination.
 You might have noticed that there is one piece of information lacking to reconstruct full knowledge of the announced destination, and that is the aspect names of the destination.
 These are intentionally left out to save bandwidth, since they will be implicit in almost all cases.
+The receiving application will already know them.
 If a destination name is not entirely implicit, information can be included in the application specific data part that will allow the receiver to infer the naming.

 It is important to note that announces will be forwarded throughout the network according to a certain pattern.
 This will be detailed in the section :ref:`The Announce Mechanism in Detail<understanding-announce>`.

+In Reticulum, destinations are allowed to move around the network at will.
+This is very different from protocols such as IP, where an address is always expected to stay within the network segment it was assigned in.
+This limitation does not exist in Reticulum, and any destination is *completely portable* over the entire topography of the network, and *can even be moved to other Reticulum networks* than the one it was created in, and still be reachable.
+To update it's reachability, a destination simply needs to send an announce on any networks it is part of.

 Seeing how *single* destinations are always tied to a private/public key pair leads us to the next topic.